 When running SYCL™ applications targeting CUDA or HIP, under certain

 circumstances the application may fail and report an error about an

 invalid binary.
 For example, for CUDA it may report

-This means that the SYCL device selected was provided with a binary for the incorrect architecture.
+This means that the SYCL device selected was provided with a binary for the correct platform but an incorrect architecture.
 In that scenario, check the following points:

 Make sure your target is in -fsycl-targets and that the correct architecture matching the available hardware is specified with the flags:

 Flags for CUDA: